 At the Bethesda Dental Implant Center, we incorporate oral cancer screenings into our new patient exams and routine teeth cleaning appointments.
-Quick and painless, the oral cancer screening is essential for early detection.
+Quick and painless, an oral cancer screening is essential for early detection.
 The prognosis for oral cancer is usually very good when intercepted early.
 Unfortunately, the death rate associated with oral cancer is especially high because it is not discovered until late in its development.

 About Oral Cancer